-- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources Based on the final report of the research project "Sustainable Management and Presentation of Tallinn Old Town" (World Heritage Site) conducted at the Academy of Arts from 2019 to 2022, the book "Old Town: Heritage, Living Environment, Tourism" was published in June 2023. - 11.
 International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

 Bilateral and multilateral agreements

+Sharing expertise to promote equitable participation in heritage mechanisms for communities

+Financial support

+Contributions to private organizations for the preservation of cultural and natural heritage

 Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

+Distribution of material/information